-Umpire: Make sure the ball is not moved after being spotted for measurement.
+Umpire: Make sure the ball is not moved until B arrives and assumes responsibility for the ball.
 Place chains on the press box side of the ball, take forward stake, making sure the chain is free of kinks.
-Wait until H calls "ready" then carefully tighten the chain only once.
+Wait until H or L calls "ready" then carefully tighten the chain only once.
 Don't pull or jerk it.
 Hold the stake perpendicular to the ground at the press box side of the ball until R announces the ruling, then return the stake to the chain crew.

 Head Line Judge: Go to sideline and make sure the chain clip is properly located.
 Instruct the box operator to take a position at the front stake, maintaining the previous down.
-On your signal, move chains to the spot indicated by L. Call ready when the chain is set.
-If not first down, retain firm grasp and personally set the chain at its original spot on the sideline
+On your signal, move chains to the spot indicated by L or H. Call ready when the chain is set.
+Take chains to the sideline and reset chains depending on the result of the play.